-Over the next three years, Providence will receive $166 million dollars from the U.S. Treasury to make a once-in-a-generation, transformative investment in our City’s future.
+Providence will receive $166 million dollars from the U.S. Treasury to make a transformative investment in our City’s future between now and 2024.
 Check out the details below to learn how funds have been put to action here in Providence.

-As one method of feedback, the City’s Rescue Plan Survey asked you to indicate your priorities from the following categories: Arts, Culture, and Tourism, Business and Economic Development, City Services and Infrastructure, Housing and Homelessness, Racial Equity, Sustainability, and Youth and Community Investments.
+The City’s Rescue Plan Survey asked respondents to indicate their priorities from the following categories: Arts, Culture, and Tourism; Business and Economic Development; City Services and Infrastructure; Housing and Homelessness; Racial Equity; Sustainability; and Youth and Community Investments.

-This feedback was categorized within the following four buckets: Youth and Education, Jobs and Economic Opportunity, Inclusive and Thriving Communities, and A City that Works.
+This feedback was categorized into the following four buckets: Youth and Education, Jobs and Economic Opportunity, Inclusive and Thriving Communities, and A City that Works.